 "Unitaskers," a term popularized (or invented) by Alton Brown, are tools that are only good for one task.
 Unitaskers include cherry pitters, ravioli cutters, egg cookers, and garlic presses, among many others.

 You don't have to avoid all unitaskers.
-It's up to each individual if a unitasker is worth it to them.
+It's up to each individual cook if a unitasker is worth it to them.
 For example, not all cooks will get much use out of a cherry pitter, but if you grow cherries and make dozens of cherry desserts in a year, a cherry pitter is probably a good investment because it will cut your time doing an unpleasant task to a fraction of the time it would take with a paring knife.
-And lot of people feel garlic presses are indispensable, although many chefs prefer to use a sharp chef's knife.
+And a lot of people feel garlic presses are indispensable, although many chefs prefer to use a knife.

 Our point is not to prove anybody wrong or argue with someone who has a unitasker they love.
 By all means, use it if it works for you.
 But think before you buy, because there are a lot of unitaskers that are pretty worthless.
 You probably don't need an butter slicer, or a pineapple cutter, or--shown above--a bell pepper corer.
 You're much better off improving on your knife skills, which will take you a long ways on your cooking journey.